 What specifially costs $100-200?
 I don't know if I can afford anything like that right now.

-@taliscollection feel free to jump in :)posted 12 months ago
+@taliscollection feel free to jump in :)posted over 1 year ago

 Yup it makes sense.
 So this means that you want to go the self-hosted route.